BookStackApp/website/content/docs/admin/ldap-auth.md

 #LDAP_DUMP_USER_DETAILS=true
 ```

 You will also need to have the php-ldap extension installed on your system.
-It's recommended to change your `APP_DEBUG` variable to `true` while setting up LDAP to make any errors visible.
-Remember to change this back after LDAP is functioning.
+You can change your `APP_DEBUG` variable to `true` while setting up LDAP to make any errors visible.
+Note that debug mode can expose sensitive details to visitors so you may want to limit access while configuring and you should remember to change this back after LDAP is functioning.

 A user in BookStack will be linked to a LDAP user via a 'uid'.
 If a LDAP user uid changes it can be updated in BookStack by an admin by changing the 'External Authentication ID' field on the user's profile.